cjoster/your-first-kubernetes-app/02-Building-Your-First-Container/README.md

 # Next steps

-Once you have built the image, you can head other to the next step: [Testing Your Container Locally](../03-Testing-Your-Container-Locally) or head back to the [Table of Contents](../../../) and navigate from there.
+Once you have built the image, you can head over to the next step: [Testing Your Container Locally](../03-Testing-Your-Container-Locally) or head back to the [Table of Contents](../../../) and navigate from there.